Mary of York: Daily routine

 The daily routine followed by Mary and Elizabeth was probably similar to that which was later set by the King for their brother Edward when he was three years old; it may also have been based on customs described in the household books of their paternal uncle George, Duke of Clarence.
 The children were awakened at approximately six o'clock in the morning so that they could "get up at a convenient hour according to [their] age" to attend morning prayer in their bedroom.
 Then the bell informed them that it was time to go to Mass, which was celebrated by the house chaplain at the local chapel.
 Regular observance of liturgical services was seen as a necessity for the royal children.
 Immediately after mass, the princesses ate breakfast; the likely ingredients for breakfast were bread, butter, ale, fish, meat, or eggs.
-Dinner was served to the princesses at ten or eleven o'clock in the morning; the meal itself was a "noble service" of dishes "brought by revered people" and squires in livery, and could last up to two hours.
+Their main meal was served to the princesses at ten or eleven o'clock in the morning; the meal itself was a "noble service" of dishes "brought by revered people" and squires in livery, and could last up to two hours.
 While eating, the sisters were read instructive and noble stories; in addition, King Edward IV insisted that there should be no "brawlers, hooligans, dangerous people or adulterers" in the homes of his children, and all conversation in their presence should be "virtuous, honest ... and wise".
-After dinner, the princesses would take a bath and perhaps get an afternoon nap.
+After the midday meal, the princesses would take a bath and perhaps get an afternoon nap.
 Later, drinks and bread were brought to the girls, after which the bell called everyone to Vespers.
 Dinner was served at four o'clock in the evening.
 The rest of the evening was spent by the princesses in entertainment such as games and music; the King's daughters went to bed at about eight o'clock in the evening, having previously received a snack in the form of bread, ale or wine and other products.
 It is noteworthy that in the accounts of the court of the princesses of this period, toys are hardly mentioned.

 The safety of the princesses was given special attention.
 After the doors of the chambers of Mary and Elizabeth were locked at eight o'clock in the evening, no one except the personal servants of the princesses could enter them.
 At night, a burning candle or torch was left in the girls' bedroom; the outer gates were locked at nine o'clock in the evening in winter and at ten in summer.
 The guards went around the castle grounds three or four times a night, checking every room.
 Later, a special person was assigned to Prince Edward, who spent the night in his chambers and monitored the safety and health of the boy at night; probably the princesses also had such a person.